 What This Guide Covers #

-Language versions and other build-environment specific information are in our reference pages:
+For Language versions and other build-environment specific information visit our reference pages:

 Perl builds are not available on the OS X environment.